UGarCil/PYOINV/README.md

 If everything is in place the program will finish running and you'll have a new "HTML_files" folder containing your inventory in htmls, and also an index.html file located in the master folder with the home directory.

+We included a log file system.
+Please make sure not to change the names of the excel file's columns, position in the master folder or the file's name.
+The log file might be useful to retrieve some critical errors that you may encounter.
+You can find it in the master folder, named as "Log.txt"

 ## Some major changes in the structure of the pipeline:
 Starting September 13th, Pyoinv changed the way the Eschema.xlsx file is created.
 The program does the following:
 1. Create a clone of the tree directory "Images".
 The new folder is called Thumbnails and contains a low resolution image of each of your species' views.
 This step was implemented to maximize computational resources when loading the page.